clicon/clixon-docs/xml.rst

          ...
    }

-The example shows the usage of implicit key indexes which makes this work in *O(logN)*, with the same exception rules as for direct children state in `Implicit indexes`_.
+The example shows the usage of auto-generated key indexes which makes this work in *O(logN)*, with the same exception rules as for direct children state in `Auto-generated indexes`_.

 An example call using api-path:s instead is as follows:
 ::